DeNepo/databases/isolate/week-1/EXERCISES.md

     Milliseconds DESC;
 ```
 </details>
-<details><summary>Show all tracks' name and duration in minutes, sorted from longest to shortest duration</summary>
+<details><summary>7.
+Show all tracks' name and duration in minutes, sorted from longest to shortest duration</summary>

 ```sql
 SELECT